oyooyo/keyble/README.md

     Setting user name to "John"...
     User name changed, finished registering user.

-### Piping data into keyble-sendcommand
+### Piping data into keyble-registeruser

-If the QR-Code data is not passed on the command line via the --qr_code_data/-q argument, *keyble-registeruser* will read the data from STDIN instead.
+If the QR-Code data is not passed on the command line via the `--qr_code_data/-q` argument, *keyble-registeruser* will read the data from STDIN instead.
 This allows simply piping the output of a QR-Code-Reader into *keyble-registeruser*.

 For example, if you have a Webcam and the *[zbar](http://zbar.sourceforge.net/)* tools installed *(`sudo apt-get install zbar-tools`)*, you can run: